 NATIONAL INSTITUTE FOR HEALTH AND CARE EXCELLENCE

-Linked data project: Initial findings
+Linked Data project: Initial findings

 Abstract / Summary

-Linked Data is an approach to modelling and managing content that aligns with NICE’s strategic objectives for the development, maintenance and dissemination of guidance.
-Linked Data technologies and methods have the potential to address many of NICE’s current challenges in guidance production and are now approaching a level of maturity and penetration that makes them difficult to ignore.
-However there remains an element of novelty and therefore of risk in any adoption of linked data.
+Linked Data technologies and methods for modelling and managing content have the potential to address many of NICE’s current challenges in the development, maintenance and dissemination of guidance.
+They are now approaching a level of maturity and penetration that makes them difficult to ignore.
+However there remains an element of risk when considering the adoption of the more novel aspects of linked data.
 This project aims to mitigate that risk through empirical study within the context of NICE’s information challenges.

-A basic ontological model of NICE content has been created and populated with a subset of NICE data.
-The model and data were combined with a rudimentary set of Linked Data technologies to create a demonstrator to test a number of hypotheses and real-world scenarios.
-This work and the resulting demonstrator has allowed the project team to learn and to convey the potential benefits in a tangible way to all interested parties across the organisation, in particular to those working to define a NICE content strategy.
+A basic ontological model of NICE content has been created and populated with a subset of NICE content.
+The model and content have been used along with a rudimentary set of Linked Data technologies to create a demonstrator to test a number of hypotheses and real-world scenarios.
+This work and the resulting demonstrator has allowed the project team to learn and to convey some of the potential benefits in a tangible way to all interested parties across the organisation, in particular to those working to define a NICE content strategy.
 An initial set of observations have been made by the team working closely with both the data model and technology.
-Broadly the team feels that while there is a steep learning curve associated with elements of a linked data solution, it is achievable and beneficial to work with NICE content in this more structured way.
+Broadly the project team feels that while there is a steep learning curve associated with elements of a linked data solution, it is achievable and beneficial to work with NICE content in this more formally structured way.

 Purpose

-This report presents the initial findings from the project to indicate the progress made to date and to share early observations.
+This report presents the initial findings from the Linked Data project to indicate the progress made to date and to share early observations.
 The demonstrator developed in the course of the project will be presented in September 2014 and detailed findings will be delivered by early October 2014.

 Background